Skip to the main content

 They should enjoy:

-• taking a methodical approach to their work
+• Taking a methodical and detailed approach to their work

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.